KuanJiangJK/gaussian_process/README.md

 # Gaussian Process

-This project uses squared-Exponential Kernel for demonstration, where parameters include magnitude (coded as sigmaf or alpha), length scale (l, or 1/l^2^), and measurement error (coded as sigman or sigma).
+This project uses squared-Exponential Kernel for demonstration, where parameters include marginal standard deviation (also called amplitude of GP, coded alpha), length scale (coded as rho).
+The measurement error is coded as sigma.
 Parameters could be determined through optimization or Bayesian hierarchical modelling.
-This project takes the second path.
+This project takes the second path becausue this way we can use our own belief (In the paper, this belief reflects a sparsity in nonlinearity).

-By modelling the magnitude (sigmaf or alpha) through student-t with 1 degree of freedom, sigmaf^2^ or alpha^2^ would be following an F(1, 1) distribution.
-Thus forming a horseshoe type of prior useful for modelling sparsity of mean function of normal distribution.
+By modelling the amplitude alpha through a half-cauchy, we can induce a horseshoe behavior leading to sparsity in nonlinearity.
+That is to say, when there is no sufficient evidence to justify the nonlinear model, the alpha^2 would be shrinked to 0 and this model degrades to linear model.

+# Code used in the paper
+## Stan code for models of the paper
+GP_ANCOVA_constant.stan corresponds to the model of GP ANCOVA with constant group shift.
+GP_ANCOVA_7.stan, GP_ANCOVA_finnish.stan, corresponds to the model of GP ANCOVA with varying group shift.
+The former file uses an original horse prior setting, and the latter one uses regularized horseshoe prior with an inverse-gamma(2,1) placed on c^2 regularizing the large signals.

+## Simulation of priors on simple GP regression
+parallel_sim_compare_prior.R compares the effect of GP under different priors placed on alpha hyperparameter using following stan code "GPR_horseshoe.stan", "GPR_invgamma.stan" (inverse-gamma(1,1) on alpha^2), "GPR_invgamma105.stan"(inverse-gamma(1,0.5) on alpha^2), "GPR_invgamma101.stan" (inverse-gamma(1,0.1) on alpha^2).

+## artifical dataset
+ANCOVA_sim.R simulate 8 artifical datasets with different nonlinearity levels in both global trend and group trend.
+And then used the GP_ANCOVA_constant.stan, GP_ANCOVA_7.stan, GP_ANCOVA_finnish.stan to fit the datasets.
+## kidiq dataset
+The thesis uses kidiq.csv for a practical implementation.
+Subsequently using GP_ANCOVA_linear.stan, GP_ANCOVA_constant.stan, GP_ANCOVA_7.stan to fit the data.
+GP_ANCOVA_linear.stan is a stan implementation of linear ANCOVA.
+The R code implementating these analysis are: nieuw_kidiq_linear.R for data manipulation, calling stan and visualization in linear ANCOVA setting. nieuw_kidiq_constantGPANOVA.R for GPANOCOVA with constant shift, and nieuw_kidiq.R for GPANCOVA with varying shift.

 ### Useful references